October 15-17, Newark, Ohio

 Tour: The Home Building Association Company Building

 Take a hardhat tour of the renovation project at The Home Building Association Company Building in downtown Newark.
 One of only eight banks designed by noted American architect Louis Sullivan, it is both a national treasure and a treasured piece of Central Ohio’s heritage.
 Through the years, the Sullivan Building was also home to a butcher shop, a jewelry store and eventually an ice cream parlor.
 With each new tenant the interior was altered, but the building’s historic and architectural significance never changed.
 In 1973, it was added to the National Register of Historic Places.
-1.00 LU Credit.
-TICKET REQUIRED
+Approved for 1.00 AIA LU credit.
+TICKET REQUIRED This tour is sponsored by OHM Advisors and the Huseman Group.

 Vendor Reception